Quodatum/openshift-basex-quick-start/README.md

 ## Initial data
 When the server is started if no `users.xml` file is found then contents of `first-data` are copied to the `basex/data` folder.
-This will create or replace any databases with data from `first-data`.
+To create any databases at the first run add copies of databases folders or backup zips to this folder.
+They will be installed along with `users.xml`.

 ## Extras